hassan-ibra/weatherApp/README.md

 # weatherApp

-The Weather App is a web application that allows users to fetch and display weather data using an API.
-This application is built using HTML, CSS, and JavaScript.
+This Weather App is a web application allows users to search a city and find out its weather Temperature, humidity and wind speed.

+#Features